AIGsniperYt/Multiplayer/README.md

 For inquiries or requests for reuse, please contact the author directly.

-with the serious stuff done, heres what the encryption looks like for network traffic:
+with the serious stuff done, heres what the encryption looks like for network traffic :D :

 ![message](message.png)